ColoradoDemography/CensusAPI_Map_5_Year/README.md

 A responsive census map with a [database backend](https://github.com/ColoradoDemography/MS_CensusMap).
 Full-featured yet simple.
 Covers the entire USA.
 ##Features
 ####Themes
- Map by over 65 characteristics (with more still being added)
+ Map by over 80 characteristics
 ####Data Tables
  Display attributes in a data table of all selected areas.
 Sort by column.
 Export to CSV.
 ####Charts